 - Darley, J. M., Zanna, M. P., & Roediger, H. L. (Eds.).
 (2003).
 The complete academic: A practical guide for the beginning social scientist / Edition 2.
 Washington, DC: American Psychological Association.

 - Boice, R. (2000).
 Advice for new faculty members: Nihil nimus.
 Needham Heights, MA: Allyn & Bacon.

 - Peter Feibelman: A PhD IS NOT ENOUGH!
 A Guide to Survival in Science

 - Agre, Peter: Networking on the Network: A Guide to Professional Skills for PhD Students

-The list above is adapted from the PLAIT website, Northeastern University.
+The list above is adapted from the PLAIT website, Northeastern University, and various colleagues.

 Research Design and Research Report Templates